INTERNSHIPS

 • Strategizing & delegating tasks for Clubs Fair & tabling opportunities

-These roles are based on a student’s willingness to lead a semester-long community of learning and growth while being mentored by a campus chaplain/minister.
+These roles are based on a student’s willingness to lead a community of learning and growth while being mentored by a campus chaplain/minister.
 These small groups may take on different forms and foci based on the student’s interests and gifting.
 They are opportunities for students to develop community and friendship around a shared interest or passion.
-Learning communities can run for 1 semester or 2 (the whole academic year).
-They typically meet bi-weekly.
-Learning communities may invite guest speakers and participants to help them on the journey.
-Towards the end of the semester (or year) the learning community may plan and host an event to foster awareness in the broader OCC/campus community.
+Learning communities typically meet bi-weekly and may invite guest speakers and participants to help them on the journey.
+Towards the end of the semester the learning community may plan and host an event to foster awareness in the broader OCC/campus community.

 Examples: